zdhxmo/gitQR/README.md

 1. Verify whether the username entered exists on Github
 2. Better UI.
 This is a skeleton, don't expect much.
 3. Create an extension out of it.
+4. Directly integrate into Github.
+That would be cool.

 =============================================================================================